EliRubyCode/Broken-Shadow-HQ-Secret-Project/README.md

 b) never be able to participate in another Broken Shadow HQ project

-# What happens when the project is distributed without permission
+# What if I try to distribute the project, even though it's encrypted?
-If this ever happens, I will get the link to download taken down, and I am already taking precautions.
-The file is encrypted, so the only thing you can do is contribute.
-Like I said, the project is secret.
-However, after the project is released officially, you are free to distribute AS LONG AS you write that the project was from Broken Shadow HQ, and you give the team members credit.
+The punishments for trying to do this is above in rules.
+You will never encrypt the file, no matter how hard you try.
+I have made a custom code that ONLY I know how to decrypt, and in this code, every character is unique, and there is no pattern used for the symbols in the code.

 # What after the release?
-After the release, I will unencrypt the files, and the crew members will have full access.
+After the release, I will unencrypt the files, and the crew members will have full access to edit the files.
+Even though I will have backed up the entire thing, I will